Drekin/win-unicode-console/README.rst

 Compatibility
 -------------

-``win_unicode_console`` package was tested on Python 3.4, Python 3.5, and Python 2.7.
+``win_unicode_console`` package was tested on Python 3.4, Python 3.5, and Python 2.7 (it is not needed on Python 3.6+).
 32-bit or 64-bit shouldn't matter.
 It also interacts well with the following packages:

 - ``colorama`` package (https://pypi.python.org/pypi/colorama) makes ANSI escape character sequences (for producing colored terminal text and cursor positioning) work under MS Windows.
 It does so by wrapping ``sys.stdout`` and ``sys.stderr`` streams.
 Since ``win_unicode_console`` replaces the streams in order to support Unicode, ``win_unicode_console.enable`` has to be called before ``colorama.init`` so everything works as expected.